syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/how-to/update-value.md

----
-title: "Rich Text Editor How To capture ctrl+s"
-component: "Rich Text Editor"
-description: "This section for Syncfusion Blazor Rich Text Editor component explains how to capture the ctrl+s to update the value."
----

 # Capture ctrl+s to update the value

 To achieve this, we need to bind the `keydown` event to the Rich Text Editor content and capture the `ctrl + s` key press using its `keyCode`.